CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support: Experiments

-The performance of CardAIc-Agents was evaluated on three publicly multimodal datasets related to cardiac care: (i) MIMIC-IV~\cite{johnson2023mimic}, for HF diagnosis, which includes data from 1,524 patients with three modalities: laboratory test results (Labs), 12-lead electrocardiogram (ECGs), and echocardiograms (ECHOs); (ii) PTB-XL~\cite{wagner2020ptb} and its extended version PTB-XL+ for Myocardial infarction (MI) diagnosis~\cite{strodthoff2023ptb}, comprising data from 10,147 patients, with two modalities: structured patient information and ECG-derived features, and 12-lead ECGs; (iii) PTB diagnostic ECG database for external validation of HF prediction, containing data with 268 cases and two modalities: patient information and 12-lead ECGs.
-Further details were provided in Appendix B.
+\textit{Datasets.} CardAIc-Agents was evaluated on three datasets: (i) MIMIC-IV \cite{johnson2023mimic}, for HF diagnosis, which includes data from 1,524 patients with three modalities (laboratory test results, 12-lead ECGs, and echocardiograms (ECHOs)); (ii) PTB-XL \cite{wagner2020ptb}, for Myocardial infarction (MI) diagnosis \cite{strodthoff2023ptb}, which includes data from 10,147 patients with structured patient information, ECG-derived variables, and 12-lead ECGs; (iii) The PTB Diagnostic ECG Database contains patient information and 12-lead ECGs from 268 cases for HF prediction (see the appendices for details).